yaq-cc/graffiti/README.md

     prototype: "{{.State}} ... interesting.
 Thanks for sharing.
 How old are you?"
 ```

-Once the definitions are staged into Firestore, the Graffiti GUI (a web based application) can be used by users to make updaates to the template's prototype - the string "template" that the fulfillment server will reply to a request with.
+Once the definitions are staged into Firestore, the Graffiti GUI (a web based application) can be used by users to make updates to the template's prototype - the string "template" that the fulfillment server will reply to a request with.